spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-content-and-search-attribute-cart-based-catalog-personalization-spryker-commerce-os/tutorial-content-and-search-attribute-cart-based-catalog-personalization.md

 {% info_block infoBox "Info" %}

-This tutorial is also available on the Spryker Training web-site.
+This tutorial is also available on the Spryker Training website.
 For more information and hands-on exercises, visit [Spryker Training](https://training.spryker.com/).

 {% endinfo_block %}